pagopa-archive/io-functions/README.md

       preferences for the `Profile` associated to the recipient of the `Message` and create a pending `Notification`.
-If the user enabled the _message inbox_, the content of the `Message` will also be persisted and associated to the `Message` record in a blob container named 'message-content'.
+If the user enabled the _message inbox_, the content of the `Message` will also be persisted and associated to the `Message` record in a blob container named `message-content`.
     9. In case one or more notification channels have been configured in the `Profile` preferences, a _new notification_ gets pushed to each configured channel queue (e.g., email, SMS, push notification, etc...).